ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

     _TAG_REDIR_OUT: "txt"

-Note, the remote environment can be set in any of these options:
+Ansible can be configured with remote environment variables in these options:

     * inventory - inventory.yml, group_vars/all.yml, or host_vars/all.yml
     * playbook - ``environment`` variable at top of playbook.